 The SBA is authorized to provide funding up to $5 million per location, not to exceed $10 million total for the applicant and any affiliated businesses.
 The minimum award is $1,000.

 Which Organizations Are Eligible to Receive Funding Through the Restaurant Revitalization Fund?

-The National Restaurant Association says that eligible entities include any ...
+The SBA says that eligible entities include any ...

 Additionally, organizations that received loans using the Paycheck Protection Program (PPP) are eligible.
 However, the maximum sum of the possible grant funding subtracts the amount spent through the PPP.